tv4you2016/squeezelite-esp32/README.md

 ```
 data|mosi=<gpio>,clk=<gpio>[,dc=<gpio>][,host=1][,miso=<gpio>]
 ```
 Default and only "host" is 1 as others are used already by flash and spiram.
-The "miso" parameter is only used when SPI bus is to be shared with other peripheral (e.g. ethernet, see below), otherwise it can be omitted.
-Note that "data" can also be named "mosi".
+The optional "miso" (MasterInSlaveOut) parameter is only used when SPI bus is bi-directional and shared with other peripheral like ethernet, gpio expander.
+Note that "data" can also be named "mosi" (MasterOutSlaveIn).
 ### DAC/I2S
 The NVS parameter "dac_config" set the gpio used for i2s communication with your DAC.
 You can define the defaults at compile time but nvs parameter takes precedence except for SqueezeAMP and A1S where these are forced at runtime.
 Syntax is
 ```